ashwnkumar/contacts-app/README.md

 - *Contacts.jsx* : This component acts as the Landing page of the application and is responsible for displaying the saved contacts.
 - *AddContacts.jsx* : This component consists of a form that takes in the contact information to be added.
 Has basic form validation in place.
 - *ViewContacts.jsx* : User is redirected here when they click on a particular contact in  *Contacts.jsx*.
 Consists of the respective contact information with an option to Edit and Delete the contact.
+- *contactManagement.js* : This file contains all the necessary functions to fetch, add, edit and delete the contact details data from the `localStorage`

 ## Deployment
 Follow the below steps to deploy this project